 - 1 cup double cream chilled

-Add all the ingredients except the double cream in a bowl and mix well, cover with plastic wrap and place in a refrigerator for thirty minutes.
-Remove from refrigerator and place the ingredients in a blender, add the chilled double cream and blend.
+Add all the ingredients except the double cream in a bowl and mix well, cover with a plastic wrap and place in a refrigerator for 30 minutes.
+Remove from the refrigerator and place the ingredients in a blender, add the chilled double cream and blend.

 3. Plain Jane – Just Watermelon Juice

-One of the easiest ways to obtain the best the fruit has to offer is to have watermelon juice during pregnancy without any added ingredients like salt or sugar.
-Simply place 8 cups of cubed watermelon without seeds in a blender and blend well.
+One of the easiest ways to obtain the best the fruit has to offer is to have it without added ingredients like salt or sugar.
+Simply add 8 cups of cubed watermelon without seeds in a blender and blend well.

-Watermelons consumed during pregnancy are not only safe if consumed in moderation but also provide benefits for pregnant women ranging from combating acidity, muscle cramps, fatigue and many other ailments commonly encountered during pregnancy.
-Moderate consumption and seeking medical advice from your doctor before including watermelons in your diet will ensure that you get the best health benefits the wonder fruit has to offer.
+Watermelons during pregnancy are safe if consumed in moderation, as they provide benefits ranging from combating acidity, muscle cramps, fatigue, and many other ailments commonly encountered during pregnancy.
+Seek medical advice before including watermelons in your diet.
+That way, you can ensure you get the best health benefits this wonder fruit has to offer.